webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Quality Assurance

 The Quality Assurance tab displays a list of crawled pages, overall stats collected through crawl analysis, and a list of all analysis runs.
-This tab is not available for uploaded archived items.
+This tab is not available for uploaded archived items and not accessible for users with [viewer permissions](org-settings.md#permission-levels).

 The pages list provides a record of all pages within the archived item, as well as any ratings or notes given to the page during review.
 If analysis has been run, clicking on a page in the pages list will go to that page in the review interface.